TuberculosisSpecimen/diss/_dissertation/Section_4-2-2.md

 [^fn6]: Rawling piece.

 [^fn7]: Christen, Kimberly.
-“Does Information Really Want to Be Free?: Indigenous Knowledge Systems and the Question of Openness.” *International Journal of Communication* 6 (2012): 2870--93; Christen, Kimberly.
-“Gone Digital: Aboriginal Remix and the Cultural Commons.” *International Journal of Cultural Property* 12 (2005): 315--45.
+"Does Information Really Want to Be Free?: Indigenous Knowledge Systems and the Question of Openness." *International Journal of Communication* 6 (2012): 2870--93; Christen, Kimberly.
+"Gone Digital: Aboriginal Remix and the Cultural Commons." *International Journal of Cultural Property* 12 (2005): 315--45.